MFA Financial’s holdings

 NPL and RPL bonds

-At the end of the quarter, MFA held about $2.6 billion of non-performing (or NPL) and re-performing (or RPL) mortgage-backed securities.
+At the end of the quarter, MFA held about $2.5 billion in nonperforming loan, or NPL, and re-performing loan, or RPL, MBS.
 These securities pay a coupon of about 3.6% and have step-up features that increase the coupon by 300 basis points over time.
 The issuer can call the bonds after 12 months, and typically that’s what happens.
-These bonds have about 50% credit enhancement, which means they’ve subordinated bonds that can’t receive principal or interest until the senior debt is paid off.
-MFA has a credit reserve of $849 million against future losses on these bonds.
+These bonds have about 49% credit enhancement, which means they’ve subordinated bonds that can’t receive principal or interest until the senior debt is paid off.

-MFA Financial holds about $129 million of the new credit risk transfer (or CRT) securities issued by Fannie Mae.
-These are relatively new MBS that are intended to shift some of the credit risk of Fannie and Freddie securities from the taxpayer to private investors.
+MFA Financial holds about $150 million of the new credit risk transfer, or CRT, securities issued by Fannie Mae—an increase from $129 million at the end of the second quarter.
+These are relatively new MBS that are intended to shift some of the credit risk of Fannie Mae and Freddie Mac securities from the taxpayer to private investors.
 These securities work a little differently than a typical MBS.
-The coupon payments on CRT securities are paid by Fannie Mae and Freddie Mac and the principal payments received are based on the performance of loans in a reference pool of recently securitized MBS.
+The coupon payments on CRT securities are paid by Fannie Mae and Freddie Mac, and the principal payments received are based on the performance of loans in a reference pool of recently securitized MBS.
 As the loans in the underlying reference pool are paid, the principal balance of the CRT securities is paid.
-As Fannie Mae experiences delinquencies on these securities past a certain threshold, the losses pass on to holders of the CRT bonds.
+As Fannie Mae experiences delinquencies on these securities past a certain threshold, the losses are passed on to holders of the CRT bonds.

 Net effect of this portfolio

-The net effect of this portfolio is to position MFA for an economic environment of rising interest rates—which you can trade via the iShares 20 year bond fund (TLT)—improving home price appreciation, and an expanding economy.
-MFA’s duration risk (interest rate risk) is much lower than Annaly’s (NLY) or American Capital Agency (AGNC).
-Investors who buy into that forecast would do well to consider rotating into MFA.
-Note that investors who want to bet on the REIT sector as a whole should look at the iShares Mortgage Real Estate Capped ETF (REM).
+The net effect of this portfolio is to position MFA Financial for an economic environment of rising interest rates—which you can trade via the iShares 20+ Year Treasury Bond ETF (TLT)—improving home price appreciation, and an expanding economy.
+MFA Financial’s duration risk (interest rate risk) is much lower than that of Annaly Capital Management (NLY) or American Capital Agency (AGNC).
+Investors who buy into that forecast would do well to consider rotating into MFA Financial.
+Investors who want to bet on the REIT sector as a whole can look at the iShares Mortgage Real Estate Capped ETF (REM).